 Your first defense against printed circuit board defects is going to be your design.
 Many of the soldering issues that occur, and even many of the problems caused by electrostatic discharge can be mitigated by preventative design elements.
 Your designers and manufacturing engineers should be able to clearly communicate possible problems so that costly mistakes can be avoided.
 Something as innocuous as the placement of the power supply, or an incorrect trace width can be extremely costly to fix if it creates defects and failures down the line.
 An experienced designer will be able to avoid mistakes that may otherwise go unnoticed.

-You will also want to take care to make sure you are transporting and storing your printed circuit boards safely.
+You will also want to take care to make sure you are transporting and storing your printed circuit boards safely to help maintain PCB cost down.
 Prior to receiving your order, you should inspect the location where you will be storing your printed circuit boards or finished products in order to make sure that the temperature and humidity are controlled, and that workers are properly trained on how to handle printed circuit boards in order to avoid creating static electricity, impact, and vibration.